 Plein air composition tips

-When out painting on location, it can be much trickier finding a good composition in a scene, in changing light and weather conditions compared to working from a static image in a climate controlled studio.
-A good tip is to take a photo of the scene you want to paint outdoors, so that if you don’t get to finish it, you can come back to it and finish it in the studio.
+When out painting on location, it can be much trickier finding a good composition in a scene.
+This is due to changing light and weather conditions.
+A good tip is to take a photo of the scene you want to paint outdoors.
+If you don’t get to finish it, you can come back to it and finish it in the studio.

 Another tip is to get a ViewCatcher, which can help frame an image and give a sense of focus and perspective when looking at a scene.

 Nothing compares to the feeling you can get from painting en plein air.
 Colours, light and extra sensory information can contribute to you creating a more atmospheric piece.

 Considering how a painting is structured can greatly improve the overall effect of the artwork, but colour and value are just as important.
 Plan the colour composition by considering how different colours interact, whether they harmonise or contrast.
 If you’re fairly new to painting, check out our guides on colour theory, colour mixing and how to create colour schemes in art.

 Create a sense of peace, or a sense of dynamism by carefully selecting or altering colour combinations.
 Use colour temperature, or saturation to unify elements in a painting.
 Alternatively you could paint in a high key (light tones) to bring elements together.
 Use contrast between light and dark, or similar values and different values to create emphasis and rhythm.

 Rules in art aren’t supposed to be constraints, they are there to guide artists.
 Once you have practised creating artworks with typically ‘good’ composition, try flouting some of these maxims.
 You can do this to create unease and tension in a piece.
 Think of works by Hieronymus Bosch, his paintings are notoriously cluttered, chaotic and dark.
 However, he used art to create a sense of unrest, to shine a negative light on behaviours, practices or systems he saw as immoral.

 Further reading & courses